Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

 \subsection{Experimental framework}

 We tested the compression and query performance of our proposal using the {\em DBPedia} dataset,\footnote{\url{http://downloads.dbpedia.org/3.5.1/}} ``the nucleus for a Web of Data''~\cite{ABKLCI:07}.
 The original size of the dataset is around 34GB.
-It contains 232,542,405 triples in total, 18,425,128 different \subjects, 39,672 different \predicates and 65,200,769 different \objects.
+It contains 232,542,405 triples in total, 18,425,128 different \subjects, 39,672 different \predicates, and 65,200,769 different \objects.
 After applying dictionary encoding to the triples, the structural part of the dataset can be stored in 2,790,508,860 bytes, using three 32-bit integers per triple.

-We compare \rdfcsa with \kdostriples and permuted trie indexes, as good examples of other well-known state-of-the-art solutions based on compact data structures.
-We also compare our results with HDT, MonetDB version 1.7, and RDF-3X version 0.3.7.
-Note that HDT and RDF-3X are designed to handle RDF datasets in their original form as string triples, whereas the others (including \rdfcsa) work with triples composed of integer identifiers.
-For HDT we display in the plots the space required only for the Triples component, so it is directly comparable to the previous ones.
-For RDF-3X, however, we use the original structure as-is and display the full size of the structure, which includes the representation of the strings.
-We will discuss the effect of the dictionary later.
+We compare \rdfcsa with \kdostriples and permuted trie indexes, as good examples of other well-known state-of-the-art solutions that are similar to \rdfcsa, in the sense that they are based on compact data structures and designed to work with triples composed of integer identifiers.
+We also compare our proposal with a number of alternative solutions following other approaches: HDT, Tentris, Virtuoso (open source edition, version 7.2.5.1), Blazegraph (version 2.1.4), MonetDB (version 1.7), and RDF-3X (version 0.3.7).
+Note that all of the latter can handle the RDF datasets in their original form as string triples.
+In the case of HDT, we display in the plots the space required only for the Triples component, so it is directly comparable to \rdfcsa, \kdostriples, and permuted trie indexes.
+The same occurs for MonetDB, where we also store and query integer identifiers instead of strings.
+For Tentris, Virtuoso, Blazegraph, and RDF-3X we display the full size of the structure, after loading the original RDF dataset.
+The effect of the dictionary in space and query times will be discussed later.

+Regarding query times, measurements are also taken differently in each family of solutions.
+For Virtuoso, Blazegraph, Tentris, MonetDB, and RDF-3X we measure query times using the utilities provided by each tool, which includes, in general, the cost of parsing the query.
+For \rdfcsa, \kdostriples, permuted trie indexes, and HDT, we measure the performance of queries on the integer ids, therefore ignoring any additional costs associated to the query tool and the SPARQL query parsing necessary in the other solutions.
+Query times are always displayed in $\mu$s/result to reduce the effect of the overhead required by the more complex tools.

-We test the different algorithms and variants of \rdfcsa, each using different sampling intervals on $\Psi$, $t_{\Psi} \in \{4,8,16,32,64,512\}$, so as to obtain a wide space/time tradeoff.
+For \rdfcsa, we test the different algorithms and variants using different sampling intervals on $\Psi$, $t_{\Psi} \in \{4,8,16,32,64,512\}$, so as to obtain a wide space/time tradeoff.
+Additional details on the variants and configurations will be given later.

 For \kdostriples we use the settings recommended by the authors.
-We show two separate points, corresponding to the basic implementation \kdostriples and to the improved \kdostriplesplus that includes extra indexes to speed up queries with unbound predicate.
+We use two different implementations, the original \kdostriples and the improved \kdostriplesplus that includes extra indexes to speed up queries with unbound predicate.